Why do businesses need SEO?

 The internet contains billions of webpages connected by hyperlinks.

-Search engines are continually running a program called “search engine crawler” or “spider.”
+Search engines are continually running a program called “crawler” or “spider.”
 Spiders crawl the pages on your site to collect information about them.

 Each time the spider finds a hyperlink, it follows that hyperlink until it has visited every webpage it can find on the entire internet.

-For each page that the spider visits, it records any information it might need for a search.
+For each page that the spider visits, it records any information it might need for queries that users might lookup.
 The data collected are added to a particular database called a Search Index.

-The position of a webpage in the search result is determined by what is referred to as Page Rank.
+The position of a webpage on a SERP (search engine results page) is determined by what is referred to as Page Rank.
 Every webpage has a ranking for particular search terms or keywords.

 In general, web pages are ranked based on their relevance to a search query.
 The order of webpages shown in the result goes from the most relevant to the least relevant.